NickJAFriend/FT-Web-Task/README.md

 ### Part two of the solution - testing the objects in the array for validity (the verification process)

 The standard testing framework used in Node.JS and JavaScript is Mocha.
 A subtle equivalent to JUint is Chai...
+Although perf_hooks is also there for testing, as we have mentioned above.

-Testing relies on assertions, expectations and valid data.
+Testing relies on assertions, expectations, valid data and time.
 The simple way of thinking about testing is to obtain the correct data or answer (information), create an assertion - a functional switch: one direction on a true assertion and one direction on a false assertion and to write code to compare the answer computed with the correct result.
 This should fully test the logic used.
 Testing alone will not deliver performance analysis or logic critique, although some philosophies hypothesise that test driven development will stress the programmer much less and result in systematically improved logic and therefore improved performance.

 These testing frameworks operate by throwing errors.
 They can be handled with Promises, or with a try/catch clause.
 Errors MUST be handled correctly.